-Amalgamation of lemon and powdered Borax is also excellent to remove the spots from the stainless-steel sink.
-Vinegar is also an excellent stain remover.
+The amalgamation of lemon and powdered Borax is also excellent to remove spots from the stainless-steel sink.
+Vinegar is also considered an excellent stain remover.

 After finishing the kitchen chores, pour 1 cup of hot water into the drain.
-After one minute dispense 1 cup of, preferably undiluted, chlorine bleach into the drain.
-Let it stay like that for the night.
-Do this once in a week or a couple of weeks.
-This has both sanitizing and odor free effect on your sink.
-Moreover, it will also help keep sink clog free.
+After one minute dispense 1 cup of (preferably undiluted) chlorine bleach into the drain.
+Let it stay like that for the entire night.
+Do this once a week.
+This has both sanitizing and odor-free effect on your sink.
+Moreover, it will also help keep the sink clog-free.

-Cross contamination more often happens through kitchen tools.
-The most common kitchen tools which usually bring about cross contamination are working surfaces, knives and cutting boards.
-As cross-contamination happens because the utensils and work surfaces are not being cleaned properly, prevention of cross-contamination is only possible by strictly following the cleanliness.
+Cross-contamination more often happens through kitchen tools.
+The most common kitchen tools which usually bring about cross-contamination are work surfaces, knives, and cutting boards.
+The prevention of cross-contamination is only possible by strictly following these cleanliness regimes:

 Top Tips For Keeping Your Kitchen Utensils Hygienically Clean

-Kitchen counters should be wiped down with food-safe disinfectant before and after every use
+Kitchen counters should be wiped with food-safe disinfectant before and after use.

-Utensils with the Scotch-Brite Antibacterial Scrub Pad after each use.
+Clean the utensils properly with Scotch-Brite Antibacterial Scrub Pad after each use.

-Observable food debris should be got rid of by means of the scrubber and hot soapy water from crevices, recesses, or tight areas and the washable parts of complex appliances, such as food processors, blenders, and eggbeaters.
-After this, they should be rinsed with plenty of water
+Observable food debris should be cleared by means of the scrubber and hot soapy water from crevices, recesses, tight areas, and the washable parts of complex appliances, such as food processors, blenders, and eggbeaters.
+After this, they should be rinsed with plenty of water.